 So when we ask, do I need a bigger LinkedIn network?
 The answer is, it depends on who they are and how you interact with them.

-One of the most effective ways to grow your network
+Another way to grow your network

 Finding peers via LinkedIn groups is one of the most easy and effective ways to convert users into 1st degree connections.
 If you’ve already found yourself in a LinkedIn group related to your industry, you can start to engage with the discussions and share your insights.

-To widen your network, you can scan the members list and check out a few profiles both within and outside your 1st, 2nd, and 3rd degree network.
+To widen your network, you can scan the LinkedIn members list and check out a few profiles both within and outside your 1st, 2nd, and 3rd degree network.

 When connecting, remember to introduce yourself via a personalized invitation!